vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P0A-OverviewCyberSecurityEnterprise.rst

 ==============================================
-Overview of IT EcoSystem with Security:
+Overview of Cybersecurity in an Enterprise:
 ==============================================

-This blog is about the IT Ecosystem and how do we secure it?
+This blog is about the cybersecurity in an Enterprise?
 We would start with a simple concept of two people ( Alice and Bob ) starting a new company and building it to Micro ( < 10 employees ), Small ( < 50 employees ), Medium-sized ( < 250 employees ), larger with security breachs, vulnerablitiy assessments happening.
 We would mention a story, what all devices are required with what security etc. Hopefully this will provide a general lifecycle of what happens and how things/ security evolves at companies.

+There are few terms which would come across:

+* Current Users: This represents the number of people working in that company.
+* Current Setup : This represents the current IT Infrastructure the company has.
+* Security Additions: How we can improve the security of the current infrastructure.
+* Operations Issues: Any challenges for the IT Team managing the IT Infrastructure.
+* Operations Additions: How we can improve the management of IT Infrastructure.

 New Company
 ^^^^^^^^^^^

 Two friends Alice and Bob met up and decided to open a company called Fantastics Solutions.
 Alice loves Linux (Debian) and Bob loves Windows.
 So, let's see what they require at this current point of time?

-**Current Strength**: 2 People
+**Current Users**: 2 People

 **Current Setup**: